Amourspirit/OooDev_Tute/docs/tute_ss.rst

 The columns are the tract number ``A``, the state abbreviation ``B``, the county name ``C``, and the population of the tract ``D``.

 Reading the spreadsheet data requires iterating through each row.
-Let's look at the original sample code below converted for OooDev but don't enter it into the REPL:
+Let's look at the original sample code below converted for |odev|_ but don't enter it into the REPL:

 .. tabs::